citp/privacy-policy-historical/j/jw/jwt/jwt.com.md

-> *The following text is extracted and transformed from the jwt.com privacy policy that was archived on 2013-05-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130531211354id_/http%3A//www.jwt.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jwt.com privacy policy that was archived on 2013-12-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131209112946id_/http%3A//www.jwt.com/privacy) for the most accurate reproduction.*

-# JWT Internet Privacy Policy - JWT.com
+# Internet Privacy Policy - JWT.com

 ## JWT Internet Privacy Policy